03. Flow Control

 Favor blank switch statements over if/else chains when you have multiple related cases.
 Using a switch makes the comparisons more visible and reinforces that they are a related set of concerns.

-Labels and goto
+## Labels and `goto`

-keyword must be followed by a label to form a statement.A label which name is not the blank identifier must be used at least once.
+* A label which name is not the blank identifier must be used at least once.

-statement.if a label is declared within the scope of a variable, then the uses of the label can't appear before the declaration of the variable.
+* if a label is declared within the scope of a variable, then the uses of the label can't appear before the declaration of the variable.

 Loop: